enspiral/handbook/agreements/catalyst.md

 With Catalysts at Enspiral, we are attempting to take the function of executive leadership, share it across multiple agents, and cycle many people through the role under a set time limit.
 The goal is to increase the rate of evolution at Enspiral by reducing friction people encounter trying to make changes and improvements.

-Without formal power structures, informal ones naturally emerge.
-To decentralise power we must continuously, explicitly, and proactively distribute it.
-This agreement is a stepping stone on Enspiral’s journey of understanding decentralised organising - we expect it to change as we learn more from putting it into practice.

 ### Roles & Responsibilities